Japan votes in test for new PM Kishida, political stability - Up News Info

 But the opposition has failed to capture the hearts of voters, with only 8% supporting the Constitutional Democrats while 39% back the LDP, according to a poll last week by public broadcaster NHK.

+Suzuki, 68 and retired, said Abe’s eight years in power made the LDP complacent and arrogant, underscored by a series of money and cronyism scandals.

+“I hope this election comes as a wakeup call for them,” he added.
+“If it does, the LDP will become a better party, considering the number of talented lawmakers they’ve got.”

-(Reporting by Sakura Murakami, Elaine Lies, Irene Wang, Daniel Leussink and Yoshifumi Takemoto; Writing by Sakura Murakami and Elaine Lies; Editing by William Mallard)
+(Reporting by Sakura Murakami, Elaine Lies, Irene Wang, Daniel Leussink, Kiyoshi Takenaka and Yoshifumi Takemoto; Writing by Sakura Murakami and Elaine Lies; Editing by William Mallard)

 Advertisement